shukriadams/arewedown/docs/settings.md

 ### System.d service running

 You can test if a system.d service is running - you need SSH access to the machine running the service.
-For the security conscious, password can be templated in via an env var ([see advanced settings](#Secrets))
+For the security conscious, password can be templated in via an env var ([see advanced settings](#Secrets)).

     watchers:
         my-service-test: